-- A. Competition will be held for all students in grades 9-12 in all participating AAA member schools. - B. The Board of Directors is authorized to determine the date and site of the state wrestling tournament. - C. An advisory committee may be appointed by the AAA to make recommendations to the AAA Board of Directors. - D. The state tournament will consist of two divisions, 7A-6A and 5A-1A.
+- A. Competition will be held for all students in grades 9-12 in all participating AAA member schools. - B. The Board of Directors is authorized to determine the date and site of the state wrestling tournament. - C. An advisory committee may be appointed by the AAA to make recommendations to the AAA Board of Directors. - D. The state tournament will consist of three divisions, 6A, 5A, and 4A and below.
 State championships for each division and individual state champions will be awarded for each of the 14 weight classes.
 Each school may qualify one wrestler per weight classification.

-NOTE: The Board of Directors shall be responsible for the organization and administration of meets and is authorized to formulate rules and procedures not otherwise provided for in conducting such meets.
+NOTE: The Board of Directors shall be responsible for the organization and administration of meets and is authorized to formulate rules and procedures not otherwise provided for in conducting such meets including finances.